 Relative stability of oxidation states.
 Electronic structure of atoms in terms of the quantum mechanical model.
 Structure of the Periodic Table and its relationship to electronic configuration.
 Chemical bonding, hybridization.
 Properties of compounds of selected elements, acid-base character of oxides and hydroxy compounds.
-Chemistry of carbon compounds, stereolsomerism, reactions of aliphatic and aromatic hydrocarbons, alcohols, phenols, ethers, alkyl halides, aldehydes, ketones, carboxylic acids and their derivatives, esters, acyl halides, anhydrides, amides, amines.
+Chemistry of carbon compounds, stereoisomerism, reactions of aliphatic and aromatic hydrocarbons, alcohols, phenols, ethers, alkyl halides, aldehydes, ketones, carboxylic acids and their derivatives, esters, acyl halides, anhydrides, amides amines.

-These units alternate each year.
-43.162 is available in 1981.
+⇒These units alternate each year.
+43.112 is available in 1982. †Students who have passed 2.121 may not subsequently enrol in 2.111 or

-†Students who have passed 2.121 may not subsequently errol in 2.111 or 2.141.
-A student meeting the 2.121 or 2.141 prerequisite is not permitted to errol in 2.111 without the permission of the Head of the School of Chemistry.
-Once a student errols in 2.111 he must pass 2.111 before he can proceed to 2.121 or 2.131 or 2.141.
+13tudents who have passed 2.121 may not subsequently enrol in 2.111 or 2.141.
+A student meeting the 2.121 or 2.141 percequisite is not permitted to enrol in 2.111 without the permission of the Head of the School of Chemistry.
+Once a student enrols in 2.111 he must pass 2.111 before he can proceed to 2.121 or 2.131 or 2.141.